 - Ideas: Client name, stakeholders, project summary, budget, etc.

-Look for the columns with a blue bar.
 This is where you’ll fill out the things that you learned during your project.
-In the template we’ve added three examples of “lessons learned” so that you can see exactly what should go in each field.
+In this Excel lessons learned template, we’ve added three examples of “lessons learned” so that you can see exactly what should go in each field.
 Let’s break it down in detail below:

 - WIN or ISSUE: Choose either WIN or ISSUE to classify the lesson.
 A win is something positive that happened, and an issue is something negative that happened.